Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Asymptotic analyses of multiple testing error rates

-In this section we shall study the convergence properties of $\mfdr$ and $\fdrx$ discussed in Section \ref{subsec:Bayesian_errors}.
-We shall show that the convergence rates of the posterior error measures are directly associated with the KL-divergence from the true model.
+First we study the convergence properties of $\mfdr$ and $\fdrx$ in this section.
+We show that the convergence rates of the posterior error measures are directly associated with the KL-divergence from the true model.

-\begin{lemma} Assume conditions \ref{A1} and \ref{A2}.
-Then for the non-marginal multiple testing procedure and any $\epsilon>0$, there exists $n_0(\epsilon)\geq 1$ such that for $n\geq n_0(\epsilon)$, the following holds almost surely: